mmanimanasa/Simple-Product-List/README.md

-## React App with product list and Cypress Testing. (https://mmanimanasa.github.io/React-productlist/)
+## React App with product list and Cypress Testing.

+To see the working: (https://mmanimanasa.github.io/React-productlist/)

 A react app of product list which is taking data from Json file with a like button which has the functinality of counting